MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-install-client-scanner.md

     Install-AIPScanner -SqlServerInstance localhost\SQLEXPRESS -Cluster Quickstart
     ```

-    When PowerSHell prompts you for credentials, enter your username and password.
+    When PowerShell prompts you for credentials, enter your username and password.

     For the **User name** field, use the following syntax: `<domain\user name>`.
 For example: `emea\msanchez`.